 - Conducting frequent coordination meetings with stakeholders during projects

 Also, the city engineer takes a leading role in periodic capital improvement planning efforts on the city’s behalf.
-The Capital Improvement Program (CIP) acts as a roadmap for prioritizing future infrastructure project importance.
+The Capital Improvement Program (CIP) is a roadmap for prioritizing future infrastructure project importance.
 The CIP often includes stormwater drainage and water system studies performed to assess future community growth.

 Comprehensive Engineering & Planning Projects Highlight the Range of our Expertise

 The number of projects we’ve managed for the City of Robins over the years is extensive.
 A look at just a few of the projects completed recently provides a compelling snapshot of the broad scope of our abilities to support communities.

 As a central, east-west corridor through the community, Main Street has been the target of several upgrades to transform it from a ditch-lined, rural roadway into a safe, urban corridor.
 The most recent section from Troy Road to Mentzer Road included replacing the roadway with new concrete, shared bicycle lanes, and ADA-accessible sidewalks along both sides.

 This ½-mile-long reconstruction project area also upgraded an existing railroad crossing.
 It provided new driveway and entrance aprons for all businesses and residences and new street lighting along the corridor.
 Colored concrete with a decorative stamped pattern was used to designate the new crosswalks at the Troy Road and Mentzer Road intersections.